Rstraney/IDS-6145-Final-Project/README.md

 ![Scatter Plot Example](images/ScatterPlotExample2.jpg)

 _Scatter Plot_.
 A scatter plot by groups will be used to track transit times (in minutes) of agents.
 The scatter plot will visually show where most of the transit times fall.
-Visualizations like these can also be used to compare the duration of time to enter the park at peak and non-peak times of the day.
+Visualizations like scatter plots can also be used to compare the duration of time it takes to enter the park at peak and non-peak times throughout the day.

 ![Histogram Example](images/HistogramExample3.jpg)

 _Histogram_.
-Histograms will be used to plot the time (in minutes) it takes to get into the park by the four different modes of transportation.
+Histograms will be used to plot the time (in minutes) it takes to get into the park by the four different modes of transportation (monorail, ferry, bus and Minnie van).